-Interstate 580 begins at U.S. 50 (William Street) in Carson City and extends north 31.930 miles to meet Interstate 80 in Reno.
+Interstate 580 begins at U.S. 50 (Carson Street) in Carson City and extends north 35.076 miles to meet Interstate 80 in Reno.
 The route overlaps with U.S. 395 along the Carson City Bypass, the Washoe Lake Freeway, the Interstate 580 Freeway Extension over Galena Creek, and the Martin Luther King Jr. Memorial (North-South) Freeway in Reno.
 Until early October 2012, the Interstate-standard segments of Interstate 580 were signed solely as U.S. 395, with I-580 unmarked.
 U.S. 50 also joins I-580 for the initial five miles of the Carson City Bypass, departing east at Williams Street (Exit 5) to Fallon.

 Interstate 580 Nevada Guides

 Plans for the North-South Freeway (U.S. 395) in Washoe County developed in 1957 and studies were underway for the route from Winters Ranch to Glendale Avenue by 1963.
 A recommended freeway alignment for this segment was selected in 1968.1